chao1981/World-Bank-Data-Analysis-1991-2017/README.md

 # World-Bank-Data-Analysis-1991-2017
-Examine the top 3 countries population-wise and analyze what are their pros and pain-points.
+Examine the top 3 countries population-wise and analyze what are their trend and pain-points.

 ## Inspriration